Best TV streaming service: YouTube TV vs. SlingTV vs. Hulu vs. PlayStation Vue, and all the rest

 To see which specific TV Everywhere apps each service reports, check out the support pages for Sling TV, PlayStation Vue, DirecTV Now, Hulu with Live TV, and FuboTV (along with this Reddit page for YouTube TV).

-Finally, here’s a chart showing all the channels you can get through TV streaming bundles, and the minimum price you’ll need to pay to get each one.
+And here’s a chart showing all the channels you can get through TV streaming bundles, along with the minimum price you’ll need to pay to get each one.
 If you see a “+” sign, that means the price is in addition to the cost of a base package.
-It’s a large chart that you can click to enlarge.
-We've also provided a means of downloading the chart as a PDF, although you’ll need to do that each time we update it.
-This version was created December 31, 2018.
+It’s a large chart that you can click to zoom into so that it’s more readable.

 Our TV streaming bundle reviews